beanvalidation/beanvalidation.org/proposals/BVAL-238.md

 ## Goal

-Provide CDI injection to `ConstraintValidator` implementations.
+Describe CDI and generally any dependency injection integration.
+Specifically to `ConstraintValidator` implementations.

 ## Lifecycle